tarantool/doc/doc/tooling/tcm/tcm_cluster_migrations.rst

 -   If there are saved migrations that are not applied yet, the widget becomes gray.

-Hovering a cursor over the widget shows the number of instances on which the currently saved migration set is already applied.
+Hovering a cursor over the widget shows the number of instances on which the currently saved migration set is successfully applied.

 You can also check the status of each particular migration on the **Migrations** page.
 The migrations that are successfully applied are marked with green check marks.